Campaign furniture: Demise

 The beginning of the 20th century saw changes in the way war was conducted.
-The British had been taught a lesson by the Boers in South Africa who could move quickly and they discovered that their mobile units were not quite as mobile as they had thought.
+The British had been taught a lesson by the Boers in South Africa, who could move quickly; and they discovered that their mobile units were not quite as mobile as they had thought.
 In 1903, the Secretary of State for War, H. O. Arnold-Forster, stated, "The British Army is a social institution prepared for every emergency except that of war."
 The new century also saw developments in transport and the rise of the motor car meant that travel was quicker making it less of a necessity to equip oneself for a long journey.
 There was a decrease in the demand for campaign furniture.

 Portable furniture was still used for sporting events and shooting parties but it was less acceptable as an officer to have a large baggage train.
 Appreciation of the furniture for its practicality in domestic life had grown as the 19th century marched on.
 Although it still had a market it wasn't as strong as it had once.
 Many of the independent makers of campaign furniture started to disappear in the early 1900s, superseded by the one stop shops such as Army & Navy Stores and Harrods.

 While personal furniture faded from military use, field desks, field filing systems, medical and maintenance storage systems, and similar portable equipment continue in use until the present day; some show continuity in design.

 Legacy

-With campaign furniture by its nature needing to be both sturdy and efficient in its breakdown, it gave rise to good design that was often ahead of its time.
+The need for campaign furniture to be sturdy and efficiently broken down gave rise to design that was often ahead of its time.
 A number of chairs that we today consider to be design icons of the 20th century were actually inspired by campaign furniture from the end of the 19th century.